 August 3-4, 2017 9:00 AM to 5:00 PM

 Join us for dinner August 3 from 5:30 to whenever –

-Talk CI, have a drink on us, and get to know your colleagues!
+Talk CI and get to know your colleagues!

 Workshop Location: Sheffield Village Community Room